 5.3.13. a) The OBD system shall record fault code(s) indicating the status of the emission control system or of the functional safety system leading to an operation mode with significantly reduced torque in comparison to normal operation mode.
 Separate status codes shall be used to identify correctly functioning emission control systems and those emission control systems which need further vehicle operation to be fully evaluated.
 If the MI is activated due to deterioration or malfunction or permanent emission default modes of operation, a fault code shall be stored that identifies the type of malfunction.
 A fault code shall also be stored in the cases referred to in paragraphs 5.3.7. and 5.3.8.

-b) A Contracting Party may require in addition that the OBD system shall record only fault code(s) indicating the status of the emission control system.
+b) A Contracting Party may require that the OBD system shall record only fault code(s) indicating the status of the emission control system.
 Separate status codes shall be used to identify correctly functioning emission control systems and those emission control systems which need further vehicle operation to be fully evaluated.
 If the MI is activated due to deterioration or malfunction or permanent emission default modes of operation, a fault code shall be stored that identifies the type of malfunction.
 A fault code shall also be stored in the cases referred to in paragraphs 5.3.7. and 5.3.8.

 c) A contracting party may require the OBD system shall record only fault code(s) indicating the status of the emission control system leading to an operation mode with significantly reduced torque in comparison to normal operation mode.
 Separate status codes shall be used to identify correctly functioning emission control systems and those emission control systems which need further vehicle operation to be fully evaluated.
 If the MI is activated due to deterioration or malfunction or permanent emission default modes of operation, a fault code shall be stored that identifies the type of malfunction.
 The fault code shall also be stored in the cases referred to in paragraphs 5.3.7. a) and 5.3.8. a).